Zoigê County

+Governance

+Ruo'ergai County Public Security Bureau (若尔盖县公安局) is the primary law enforcement agency of Ruo'ergai county.
+It operates police stations in Baigyi town, Qoijê Township and Pabso Township.

+On 14 July 2022, the Ruo'ergai County Public Security Bureau began a major operation to crack down on firearms and explosives, seizing a total of 198 firearms, 4,300 rounds of ammunition, 10 hand grenades, 20 kg of explosives and an improvised mortar.

+The Ruo'ergai County Fire and Rescue Battalion (若尔盖县消防救援大队) provides fire and rescue services in Ruo'ergai county.

 Geography

-Ruoergai County is found in the easternmost sections of the Tibetan Plateau.
-The county is primarily a highland basin made up of the Ruoergai Marsh between the Min Mountains and Amne Machin.
+Ruo'ergai County is found in the easternmost sections of the Tibetan Plateau.
+The county is primarily a highland basin made up of the Zoigê Marsh between the Min Mountains and Amne Machin.
 The western border of the county, shared with Maqu County in Gansu, is formed by the first major bend of the Yellow River where it changes course nearly 180 degrees and heads back towards Qinghai.

 Climate

-Ruoergai has an alpine subarctic climate (Köppen Dwc), featuring very cold nights even in summertime, and very cold winters with extreme diurnal temperature ranges.
-Snow can fall any time of the year and usually does not melt until summer due to repeated nightly freezing even when maxima are above 0 C. Therefore, access to Ruoergai is heavily restricted during the winter months from late October to early May.
+Ruo'ergai has an alpine subarctic climate (Köppen Dwc), featuring very cold nights even in summertime, and very cold winters with extreme diurnal temperature ranges.
+Snow can fall any time of the year and usually does not melt until summer due to repeated nightly freezing even when maxima are above 0 C. Therefore, access to Ruo'ergai is heavily restricted during the winter months from late October to early May.
 Sitting at an altitude of more than 11,000 feet, high-altitude sickness is another common problem for tourists.